Deletion-Contraction and the Surface Tutte Polynomial: Packaged ribbon graphs

 \begin{definition} A \emph{packaged ribbon graph} is a tuple $\pG=(\bG,\V,\wV,\F,\wF)$ where: \begin{enumerate} \item $\bG=(V,E)$ is a ribbon graph with set of boundary components $F$; \item $\V$ is a partition of $V$, and $\F$ is a partition of $F$; \item $\wV:\V\to \mathbb{N}_0$ is a \emph{weighting} on the blocks of $\V$, and $\wF:\F\to\mathbb{N}_0$ is a \emph{weighting} on the blocks of $\F$. \end{enumerate} \end{definition}

 For each vertex $v\in V$, we denote its block in the partition $\V$ by $[v]$.
 Similarly, for each boundary component $f\in F$, we denote its block in the partition $\F$ by $[f]$.
-(Note that in this paper the term ``block" will always refer to the a block of a partition and never a block of a graph.)
-In practice, it can be easier to visualise the partitions $\V$ and $\F$ as colourings on the vertices and boundary components where the block weightings become colour weightings.
+(Note that in this paper the term ``block" will always refer to the block of a partition and never a block of a graph.)

+A packaged ribbon graph consists of a ``coloured ribbon graph'' as defined by Huggett and Moffatt~\cite[Definition~11]{HM} in which the vertex colours and boundary component colours are weighted.
+In practice, it can be easier to visualise the partitions $\V$ and $\F$ as colourings on the vertices and boundary components respectively.
+In which case, the block weightings become colour weightings.
 For this reason, the figures in this paper will use ribbon graphs with weighted vertex and boundary component colourings to depict packaged ribbon graphs.
 The weightings $\wV$ and $\wF$ will be represented by a coloured tuple where each integer corresponds to the weight function on that colour.
 An example can be found in Figure~\ref{Packaging}.

-We now define deletion and contraction for partitioned ribbon graphs.
+Deletion and contraction are defined for packaged ribbon graphs following their definitions for coloured ribbon graphs from~\cite[Definition~13]{HM} and specifying how the weights change, as below.
 The reader may find it helpful to consult Tables~\ref{Del} and~\ref{Con} while reading the definitions.

 \begin{definition} Let $\pG=(\bG,\V,\wV,\F,\wF)$ be a packaged ribbon graph, $F$ be its set of boundary components, and $e$ be an edge in $\bG$.
 We use $\pG\ba e$ to denote the packaged ribbon graph $(\bG\ba e,\V',\wV',\F',\wF')$ obtained by \emph{deleting} $e$, and define it as follows.
 Recalling $\bG$ and $\bG\ba e$ have the same vertices, we set $\V':=\V$ and $\wV':=\wV$.
 For the boundary components, $\F'$ and $\wF'$ are defined as follows. \begin{enumerate} \item If, in $\bG$, the edge $e$ intersects one boundary component $f\in F$ twice, then delete $e$ from $\bG$ and let $f'$, $g'$ denote the two boundary components formed by the deletion.
 Obtain the partition $\F'$ from $\F$ by replacing $[f]$ with $[f']:=[f]\cup\{f',g'\}\setminus \{f\}$.
 The other blocks are unchanged.
 Define